 - The MSc in IBR will equip you with advanced skills necessary for a career in interdisciplinary biomedical research and will enable discipline hopping from your current specialty.

-- The MSc in IBR combines a series of taught modules and the opportunity to conduct two research projects in two different disciplines.
+- The MSc in IBR combines taught modules and the opportunity to conduct two research projects in two different disciplines.

-- Students will receive guidance and career advice throughout the year
+- You will receive guidance and advice throughout the year.

 MSc Course Structure

-- Projects last 12 weeks each and must be in two different disciplines, usually one biology-focused and one in physical sciences (e.g.; chemistry, physics, maths, engineering or computer science).
+- 2 X 12-weeks research projects in two different disciplines, usually one biology-focused and one in physical sciences (e.g.; chemistry, physics, maths, engineering or computer science).